juanchosandox90/PushIOManager_Android/README.md

 #### New API for Cross-channel Conversions
-For the users of our [Cross-channel Conversion Tracking](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCFB/android/xchannel-conversions/)  feature, we have added a new API that allows your app to handle the deeplinks/weblinks instead of the Responsys SDK.
+For the users of our [Cross-channel Conversion Tracking](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCFB/android/xchannel-conversions/)  feature, we have added a new API that allows the app to handle the deeplinks/weblinks instead of the Responsys SDK.

 ```java
 PushIOManager.getInstance(getApplicationContext()).trackEmailConversion(getIntent(), new PIODeepLinkListener() {